“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Reasoning Behind the Peter Principle

-The Peter principle came up as a theory; however, it was a very logical theory.
+Peter’s principle came up as a theory; however, it was a very logical theory.
 The above pictorial representation of this principle explains the reasoning behind it.

-In any career, people get promoted mainly because of performing the required tasks as per the expectation or better than the expectations.
-The issue is that the skill requirements for each role are different.
 For example, a software programmer may have excellent programming skills.
-However, in the subsequent roles, the person will need good project management skills, including handling a team, project estimations, risk analysis, and additional related tasks.
+However, in the subsequent roles, the person will need good project management skills, including team handling, project estimations, risk analysis, and additional related tasks.

 Now, suppose the person has reached the level of department head.
-In this role, programming skills or project management skills would not serve any purpose.
-The person will need solid leadership skills, better decision-making, presentation, and public speaking skills, sales skills, and even knowledge of finance.
-And we are yet to reach the level of CEO, which would need you to understand all the aspects of business and actually run the business successfully.
+In this role, programming or project management skills would not serve any purpose.
+The person will need solid leadership skills, better decision-making, presentation and public speaking skills, sales skills, and even knowledge of finance.

 Promotions come as a reward for performances, and organizations tend to miss the following two critical points: